Basic Approach

 Supplier Briefings

-In fiscal 2023, we invited approximately 200 companies to the briefings, where we shared the importance of CSR procurement, the Group’s ESG management, and the purpose and content of the CSR procurement survey to deepen their understanding of CSR procurement.
 In addition, with regard to human rights, which has become an increasingly important social issue, we explained the ENEOS Group Human Rights Policy, which is the Group’s basic approach to human rights, and our human rights initiatives, and requested suppliers’ understanding of and compliance with the policy.

 Training for Employees Involved in Procurement